hatonthecat/hatonthecats/README.md

 While kittens/cats aren't considered the de jure mascot of the internet, it would be interesting to memetically fuse or recombine certain apex or arch memes, to pose questions about society's interest in memes for the sake of popularity, or for seeking some genuine affinity for the content - pets and music.

-With this knowledge, I started to think about trends that the internet is used for, in worldwide trends, things that are shared across borders without much restriction.
-Many years ago, the phrase "kittens on a treadmill" was a meme.
-Today, kittens are still a meme, a viral

 - Additional info:
 I collect and catalog technology research- OSINT like.
 For an example of my main interest, see: https://github.com/EI2030/Low-power-E-Paper-OS/blob/master/Hyperlinks%20and%20Scratchpad.md It is very mumbo jumbo, like a telephone directory, or Katmamari Damacy: https://youtu.be/JHsFcSNFUMc?t=50 Depending on how disorganized it appears to you, It's may or may not be more efficient using this method to collect and untangle later.
 My memory is like a snowball effect, it remembers a bit of everything it comes across and I infer new perspectives rarely do I entirely replace or forget old ideas with newer technologies, thus my minds' repositor is a prime candidate for a new open source platform.
 I do not know what technologies will be useful, but the concepts themselves can be mixed and matched like pieces of a puzzle. https://en.wikipedia.org/wiki/The_Library_of_Babel